compressed spinal cord

 Today, Bob is doing everything he used to.

-Hope Story Disclaimer -"Courtney's Story" is about one patient's health-care experience.
+Hope Story Disclaimer -"Bob's Story" is about one patient's health-care experience.
 Please bear in mind that because every patient is unique, individual patients may respond to treatment in different ways.
 Results are influenced by many factors and may vary from patient to patient.

 “My neck had never bothered me before.